dire_pytorch.py

 reducer = create_dire(backend='pytorch_cpu')

-# GPU processing with cuVS acceleration
+# GPU processing with cuVS k-NN acceleration

-reducer = create_dire(backend='cuvs', use_cuvs=True)
+reducer = create_dire(backend='cuvs', knn_backend='cuvs')

 # With custom distance metric